 Ataxic Telangiectasia

-Ataxic telangiectasia is an autosomal recessive condition affecting the gene coding for the ATM serine/threonine kinase protein on chromosome 11.
-This protein is important in several functions of DNA coding, meaning that a mutation in this gene leads to problems coding for many other genes.
+Ataxic telangiectasia is an autosomal recessive condition caused by mutations in the ATM serine/threonine kinase gene on chromosome 11.
+This protein is important in several functions of DNA coding.
+A mutation in this gene leads to problems in the coding of many other genes.

 There are various features of the condition:

-- Low numbers of T-cells and immunoglobulins, causing immunodeficiency and recurrent infections.
+- Low T-cells and immunoglobulins (especially IgA), causing immunodeficiency and recurrent infections

-- Telangiectasia, particularly in the sclera and damaged areas of skin
+- Telangiectasia (particularly in the sclera and sun-exposed skin)

 - Slow growth and delayed puberty